OtherOS: Yellow Dog Linux

 Yellow Dog Linux 5.0 was one of the first Linux distributions to run on Sony's PlayStation 3 platform.
 It is designed specifically for HDTV so users with SDTV will have to use the commands 'installtext' and 'ydl480i' to install and run.

-Yellow Dog Linux is based on the Red Hat Enterprise Linux/CentOS core and relies on the RPM package manager.
+Yellow Dog Linux is based on the Red Hat Enterprise Linux/CentOS core and relies on the RPM Package Manager.
 Digital audio has been verified to function properly, however, the Nvidia graphics card is not supported beyond framebuffer mode.
 In addition, some other hardware components will not function properly without modifications to the kernel.
-WiFi functionality via the Network Manager is also not fully supported and must be entered manually via the Network Configuration tool, or in some cases, through the command shell.
+Wi-Fi function via the Network Manager is also not fully supported and must be entered manually via the Network Configuration tool, or in some cases, through the command shell.
 A workaround is available to enable wireless to be configured via the Network Manager.

 openSUSE

 openSUSE 10.3 was the first version of openSUSE to run on the Sony PlayStation 3 platform. openSUSE is a free version of SUSE Linux, which was then owned by Novell.
 There are PlayStation 3 specific installation instructions available for openSUSE.

 Starting with openSUSE 11.2, support for the PowerPC architecture (and therefore the PlayStation 3) has been dropped.